Property management - Agreements and bonds

 If a rental agreement is in writing, it must be in the prescribed standard form.
 We provide the following prescribed forms for residential rental agreements:

 Long-term agreements must be in writing, using either of the above forms.
-For more information, view Residential rental agreements.
+Find more information about residential rental agreements.

 If a long-term agreement is not in the prescribed form, the renter can end the agreement by giving 28 days’ notice.